Felicia1993/capstoneProject/README.md

 ## Environment setup

 ## Data ingestion
-The dataset is from Kaggle 2021 Olympic in Tokyo https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo/data
+The dataset is from Kaggle 2021 Olympic in Tokyo https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo/data.
+Import the excel data into mysql.
-Azure data factory used to connect with HTTP services to copy all the table from the database and move all the table to the cloud.
 ### create integration runtime
+use integration runtime to load data from on-premises MySQL to Data Lake Gen2.

 ## Data storage
 The data is stored in Azure Data lake Gen2.